What is an Annuity?

 Fixed annuities (MYGAs) can be attractive to individuals seeking stability and predictable returns.
 They are particularly popular among those looking for a fixed-income investment with higher returns than traditional savings accounts or CDs or Money Markets.

-An indexed annuity, also known as an equity-indexed annuity (EIA) or a fixed-indexed annuity (FIA), is a type of annuity that offers the potential for higher returns based on the performance of a specified market index, such as the S&P 500 or the Dow Jones Industrial Average.
+An indexed deferred annuity, also known as an equity-indexed annuity (EIA) or a fixed-indexed annuity (FIA), is a type of annuity that offers the potential for higher returns based on the performance of a specified market index, such as the S&P 500 or the Dow Jones Industrial Average.

 Interest Earnings